wwkimball/shell-script-lib/database/README-Docker.md

 Note that this command is more verbose than the development version.
 It needs to specify the remote database connection settings and where -- within the container -- the database schema files reside.
-The suggested database user, `postgres` can be any other username or role your application is allowed to use with sufficient permissions to create and otherwise manage schema and related assets.
+The suggested database user, `postgres`, can be any other username or role your application is allowed to use with sufficient permissions to create and otherwise manage schema and related assets.